snyk-terraform-assets/terraform-provider-snyk/README.md

 ## Releases

-Releasing a new version of the policy engine is highly automated.
 A new version can be released by running the following command, from the root of the repository:

 ```bash